Are There Accelerated MSN Programs?

 Marquette University – College of Nursing

 Applicants must hold a bachelor’s degree in a non-nursing field to be eligible for the direct entry MSN program at Marquette University College of Nursing.
-This five-semester program is a blend of online and in-person classes, and as long as students maintain a 3.0 GPA or higher, graduates are eligible to sit for the NCLEX exam.
+This five- to eight-semester program is a blend of online and in-person classes, and as long as students maintain a 3.0 GPA or higher, graduates are eligible to sit for the NCLEX exam.

 Most nursing theory courses are taught online, while skills are taught onsite through simulation labs and mock clinical settings.
 Clinical rotations are also part of this degree to ensure students have real-world experience.
 These are held in the Milwaukee metro area, southern Wisconsin, or northern Illinois.